equivalent/scrapbook2/archive/blogs/2016-01-10-build-or-not-to-build-docker-images-in-the-cloud.md

 First of all don't get me wrong, I really enjoyed Quay.io and ideas behind it + I'm a huge fan of any automation that could be done outside of my laptop.
-In fact I  even use to write WebServer backend code on a Chromebook, as the level of automation in my previous role was so system agnostic.
+In fact I  even use to write Web-App backend code on a Chromebook, as the level of automation in my previous role was so system agnostic.

-Now the Quay.io automatic build works like a charm for most application.
-It's just I've found the automatic built problematic for the project I'm working currently.
+Now the Quay.io automatic build works like a charm for most application, it's just I've found the automatic built problematic for the project I'm working currently.
 My platform is Ruby on Rails monolith app with butload of JS asset copilation to CDN and therefore `Dockerfile` is bit tricky.

-So long story short: When I built the docker image on my laptop
+So long story short: When I built the docker image on my laptop with:

 `docker build -t=quay.io/myorg/myproject:live-20151221_0001 .`